ConnectyCube/connectycube-reactnative-samples/RNVideoChat/README.md

 Prepare environment for React Native and:

 1. Clone the project;
-2. Install node_modules from connectycube-js-samples/RNVideoChat - `npm install`;
+2. Install node_modules: `cd connectycube-reactnative-samples/RNVideoChat && npm install`;
 3. Run `npm run ios` or `npm run android`.

 ## Running on a device